-After waking up early and enjoying our free breakfast at the hostel, we went straight to Hősök Tere, or Heroes’ Square, that was only a 15min walk away from our hostel.
-We saw the Millennium Monument right at the square, and Vajdahunyad Castle, which was nearby.
+After waking up early and enjoying the free breakfast at the hostel, I went straight to Hősök Tere, or Heroes’ Square, that was only a 15 min walk away from the hostel.
+I saw the Millennium Monument right at the square, and Vajdahunyad Castle, which was nearby.
 Vajdahunyad Castle was built in 1896 as part of the Millennial Exhibition which celebrated the 1,000 years of Hungary since the Hungarian Conquest of the Carpathian Basin in 895.
-We also saw Jaki Chapel and the Anonymous Statue right next to the castle.
+I also saw Jaki Chapel and the Anonymous Statue right next to the castle.

 Hősök tere (Heroes’ Square) | Millennium Monument

 Budapest, 1146 Hungary

 Budapest, Vajdahunyad vár, 1146 Hungary